Bianca-Cassemiro/Classificacao_MNIST/README.md

 1) Crie uma VenV

-2) Intale as dependências necessárias
+2) Instale as dependências necessárias

 3) Navegue até o arquivo do notebook e execute as células.